Roger Millington Publishing...

-In the 1950s Packie fell ill with tuberculosis and spent 3 years in and out of hospital, chiefly in Ireland.
-As he convalesced his interest in traditional music and song started to rekindle, and began taking part in music festivals, taking first prize in the ballad-singing competitions on a number of occasions.
+In the 1950s Packie fell ill with tuberculosis and spent three years in and out of hospital, chiefly in Ireland.
+As he convalesced his interest in traditional music and song started to rekindle, and he began taking part in music festivals, taking first prize in the ballad-singing competitions on a number of occasions.

-A chance invitation to take part in a folk festival in London in 1964 launched Packie into the life of professional folk musician, and for over 20 years he was one of the best-loved figures on the folk club and festival circuit in Britain.
+A chance invitation to take part in a folk festival in London in 1964 launched Packie into the life of a professional folk musician, and for over twenty years he was one of the best-loved figures on the folk club and festival circuit in Britain.
 A versatile performer, he included traditional ballads, comic songs, whistle tunes, and storytelling in his performances.
 He recorded a number of albums, two of them with the American singer and harpist Bonnie Shaljean.
 In 1978 he played the part of Dr Carmody, one of the leading roles in Ken Loach's film Black Jack.

 In 1987 Packie, now retired, returned to Donegal to take up residence in Ardara.
 In 1989 his autobiography, Recollections of a Donegal Man, was published.

 In 1996 he published a second book, My Friend Flanagan, a collection of humorous stories.
 Packie's latest book, A Dossan of Heather, came out in 2001.